OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

     # If your code block outputs anything when executed, then that output
     # needs to go in this block.

 *Group1* is a label that we've given this set of blocks.
-Note that you can have multiple labels in your documents.
-Note also that the testsetup and testoutput blocks are both optional; some code examples don't need either.
+You can have multiple labels in your documents.
+Also, the testsetup and testoutput blocks are both optional.
+Some code examples don't need either.
 You can have multiple testcode blocks for a single testsetup block.
 The environment is preserved across all of the testcode blocks in a given group, so that the code executed in the first testcode block in Group1 affects all later